Student support services

 - if you are enrolled in subsequent years;

-- if, during the first semester of the academic year, you are involved in an curricular internship or traineeship lasting at least six months (the internship does not have the obtainment of credits as final goal).
+- if you are involved in an curricular internship or traineeship lasting at least six months (the internship does not have the obtainment of credits as final goal).

 You can apply at any time during the year: when filling out the application, you will have to include the documentation to prove that you belong to one of these categories.